mrme77/Disaster-Response-/README.md

 <ul> - The `message` attribute has high percentage of missing values and since it provides a translation of the `original` and it is consistently populated in English,it would be best to drop this column.</ul>
 <ul> - Both datasets present duplicated records which can be removed.</ul>
 <ul> - the categories dataset has multi-lable econding in single column meaning that the entire set of categories is stored in the column `categories` with each category-label separated by a semicolon.
 Transformations are required to restructure the dataset into a more analyzable format, where each category is represented as an individual column with binary values indicating presence or absence.</ul>
 <ul> - The attribute `child_alone` has only one label (0) which suggests that it does not provide any variability or useful information for analysis.
-It is advisable to remove this category from the dataset for the following reasons:
+It is advisable to remove this category from the dataset.</ul>
-<ul> - The attribute `related` has three distinct levels (0, 1, and 2), it’s considered a categorical variable with three levels rather than a binary variable.
+<ul> - The attribute `related` has three distinct levels (0, 1, and 2), it’s considered a categorical variable with three levels rather than a binary variable.</ul>

 ML Pipeline Preparation.ipynb: Jupyter Notebook contining the steps to prepare the ML pipeline.
+After loading the data and applying a tokenize function, we build an ML pipeline.Once trainined/tested models can be saved as pickle file.
+<ul> - The initial pipeline has 3 steps:
+TextVectorization, Term Frequency-Inverse Document Frequency (TF-IDF) Transformation, and  MultiOutputClassifier- RandomForestClassifier.</ul>
+<ul> - The second pipeline leverages GridSearch which is a technique used in machine learning for tuning the hyperparameters of a model.</ul>
+<ul> - The tird pipeline uses the same steps as the initial pipeline with the exception of the last one where it leverages a MultiOutputClassifier-LogisticRegression.</ul>

+Other files:
 - process_data.py: Python file for running the ETL pipeline.
 - train_classifer.py: Python file for running the ML model.
 - run.py: Python file for running the interactive web applicaiton piece.